istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 1. Continue the process for the next workload until all `v1alpha1` policies are converted
 1. Now you can remove all your `v1alpha1` policies

-To help ease the migration, Istio provides the command `istioctl x auth migrate` to automate the conversion from `v1alpha1` to `v1beta1`.
+To help ease the migration, Istio provides the command `istioctl x authz convert` to automate the conversion from `v1alpha1` to `v1beta1`.
 The command fetches all the `v1alpha1` policies currently applied in the mesh and converts them to the `v1beta1` policy.
 The tool finds out the service-workload mapping by looking at the current services applied in the mesh.

-The command does the conversion at its best effort but may not be able to handle some corner cases.
-In this case, the tool will return an error and you will need to manually convert the policies.
+The command does the conversion at its best effort and may not be able to handle some corner cases.
+You should always review the converted policies manually before applying them into your cluster.

 ## Summary